Frequently Asked Questions

 What can be done with HOME funds?

-• Eligible projects include property acquisitions and rehabilitations for non-profit and for-profit developers, new construction, assistance to homebuyers such as help with down payment and closing costs, relocation and special-needs-tenant rental assistance.
+• Eligible projects include property acquisitions and rehabilitations for non-profit and for-profit developers, new construction, assistance to homebuyers such as help with down payment and closing costs, relocation and tenant rental assistance for specific populations.

 Who can apply for HOME funds?